Subhitcha04/Gridwars-powergrid-cyber-defense/README.md

 ## 📐 Game Theory Concepts

-This isn't just a game with "game theory" in the title — every core mechanic is driven by a formal mathematical model:
+Every core mechanic is driven by a formal mathematical model:

 ### Stackelberg Leader-Follower Model
 You (the Defender) are the **Stackelberg Leader** — you commit your defensive posture first, and it's publicly visible.
 The AI attacker acts as the **Follower**, observing your deployments and computing a **best-response** by targeting your weakest, most connected cities.
 This mirrors real cybersecurity where organizations publish compliance certifications (ISO 27001, SOC 2) that signal their security investments.